-We define a hybrid approach, in which we take advantage of Maude's structuring of a module's equations into equational axioms Ax, such as associativity, and/or commutativity, and/or identity, and equations E, which are assumed to be coherent,2 confluent, and terminating modulo Ax.
-We can then consider order-sorted equational theories of the form $(\Sigma, E \cup Ax)$ and decompose the $E \cup Ax$ -unification problem into two problems: one of Ax-unification, and another of $E \cup Ax$ -unification that uses an Ax-unification algorithm as a subroutine.
-The point of this decomposition is that Ax-unification.
+We define a hybrid approach, in which we take advantage of Maude's structuring of a module's equations into equational axioms Ax, such as associativity, and/or commutativity, and/or identity, and equations E, which are assumed to be coherent, confluent, and terminating modulo Ax.
+We can then consider order-sorted equational theories of the form $(\Sigma, E \cup Ax)$ and Ax-unification problem into Ax-unification of Ax-unification, and another of Ax-unification that uses an Ax-unification algorithm as a subroutine.
+The point of this decomposition is that Ax-unification needs to be very efficient in order to have Ax-unification be built on top of Ax-unification.
 Since the axioms Ax are well-known and unification algorithms exist for them, the task of building in efficient Ax-unification algorithms, although highly nontrivial, becomes manageable; which is what this chapter describes.
-Chapter 14 describes such $E \cup Ax$ -unification relying on this Ax-unification.
+Chapter 14 describes such Ax-unification relying on this Ax-unification.